jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/frame-grabbers.rst

 from the cables to the endoscope or the endoscope itself.

 Once you have the video showing in tvtime, you need to figure out the gstreamer options.
-There is some information online and you can use ``gst-inspect-1.0`` (see more details in DeckLink Duo section above).
+There is some information online, and you can use ``gst-inspect-1.0`` (see more details in DeckLink Duo section above).
 You can also use the command line tool ``v4l2-ctl`` to figure out the output format of your frame grabber.
 The option ``-d0`` is to specify